SMS Short Codes

 Moving an SMS Short Code

-Hundreds of enterprise brands rely on SlickText SMS short codes for our scalability, high-quality message delivery and turnkey platform.
-Organizations who seek out the best mass text apps often partner with us.
+Hundreds of enterprise brands rely on SlickText short codes for our scalability, high-quality message delivery and turnkey platform.
+Organizations who seek out SMS automation capabilities often partner with us.
 We exist for those who are serious about SMS marketing.
 Here are a few of our awesome customers that are using dedicated short codes.

 Purple is a comfort tech company that specializes in science-backed sleep products.
 Their turnkey mobile marketing strategy has been a meaningful part of their success.
 Purple has partnered with SlickText as their Short Code SMS and mobile marketing service for the extensive featureset and high quality message deliverability.